East Asian typography: History

 Before the 19th century, woodblock printing was favored over movable type to print East Asian text, because movable type required reusable types for thousands of Chinese characters.
 During the Ming dynasty, Ming typefaces were developed with straight and angular strokes, which made them easier to carve from woodblocks than calligraphic forms such as regular script.

 Movable type for Chinese characters was popularized in the mid-19th century by American missionary William Gamble, who led the American Presbyterian Mission Press (APMP) in Ningbo and Shanghai from 1858 to 1869.
-Gamble developed an electrotyping-based process to reproduce Chinese character types.
+Gamble developed an electrotyping process to reproduce Chinese character types.
 This method produced characters that were clearer and more closely resembled calligraphic glyphs, and it allowed the types to be made in smaller sizes without reducing quality.
 In 1869, on his way back to the United States, Gamble stopped over in Japan, where he introduced the electrotype method to Motogi Shōzō.
-In 1873, Motogi established the first type foundry in Japan, Tsukiji Type Foundry.
-Japanese type foundries invented heiti typefaces inspired by Latin sans serif fonts, as well as variations of the Ming typeface.
+In 1873, Motogi established Tsukiji Type Foundry, the first type foundry in Japan.
+Japanese type foundries invented Gothic typefaces inspired by Latin sans-serif fonts, as well as variations of the Ming typeface.
 Japanese typefaces influenced type design across China and Japan.
 Also, the emergence of newspapers in the 19th century made movable type a worthwhile investment.

-With the establishment of the People's Republic of China in 1949, type designers in mainland China aimed to break free from Japanese stylistic influences by creating typefaces that looked more like handwritten Chinese.
-Starting in the 1960s, the state-owned Shanghai Printing Technology and Research Institute (SPTRI) developed new typefaces for Simplified Chinese in the four main Chinese type families: imitation Song, gothic, Ming, and regular script.
-Of these type families, the communist government favored gothic typefaces because they were plain and "represented a break with the past."
+Following the proclamation of the People's Republic of China in 1949, type designers in mainland China aimed to break free from Japanese stylistic influences by creating typefaces that looked more like handwritten Chinese.
+Starting in the 1960s, the state-owned Shanghai Printing Technology and Research Institute (SPTRI) developed new typefaces for simplified characters in the four primary type families: Fangsong (or "Imitation Song"), sans-serif Gothic, Ming, and Kaiti.
+Of these typeface families, the PRC government favored Gothic typefaces because they were plain and "represented a break with the past".
 The SPTRI was subsequently privatized in the 1990s.

+Font sizes

+Internationally, font sizes are generally measured by points.
+The point standard used includes the Didot point system in continental Europe (one point is approximately 0.3759 mm) and the American point system (one point is approximately 0.3515 mm), while China uses the latter point system.
+In China, in addition to the points measure system, a unique number system called zihao (字号), invented by an American for Chinese printing in 1859, is also used for Chinese characters, where the values are listed on the following table.